 Soli Deo Gloria (for God’s glory alone)

-Salvation is exclusively God’s work, and so He alone is worthy to receive praise and thanksgiving.
+Salvation is exclusively God’s work, so he alone is worthy to receive praise and thanksgiving.
 This sola expresses the highest motive for all the Christian’s deeds—the glory of God alone.

 , currently the curator of the Van Kampen Collection at the Holy Land Experience in Florida, earned his doctorate in theology from Westminster Theological Seminary.
 He also teaches in national and international institutions.